-Following the same method applied to the age-composition data (weighting the historical weightat-age for each regulatory area by the number of fish in the landings for that IPHC Regulatory Area), weight-at-age by Biological Region and coastwide can be constructed for the entire timeseries.
+Following the same method applied to the age-composition data (weighting the historical weightat-age for each IPHC Regulatory Area by the number of fish in the landings for that Area), weightat-age by Biological Region and coastwide was constructed for the entire time-series.
 Unfortunately, this historical series is not sex-specific due to the dressing of fish at sea prior to sampling in port.
-However, there are very similar trends for the best represented ages (8-16) over the historical period.
-One way to investigate these patterns is to divide the time series of weight-at-age for each age by the value observed in the first year in which we have a coastwide estimate from setline survey data (1997).
-Only legal-sized fish from the setline survey catch are included in these weights-at-age in order to make them comparable to fishery landings.
-These deviations show very similar temporal patterns, despite expected differences on an absolute scale (Figure 48).
+However, there are very similar trends in average weight for the best represented ages (8-16) over the historical period.
+One way to investigate these patterns is to divide the time series of weight-at-age for each age by the value observed in the first year in which we have a coastwide estimate from FISS data (1997).
+Only legal-sized fish from the FISS catch are included in these weights-at-age in order to make them comparable to fishery landings.
+These deviations show very similar temporal patterns, despite expected differences on an absolute scale (Figure 45).
 As a proxy for sex-specific weights-at-age for the entire time-series, the FISS weights-at-age from 1997 are scaled by the time series of annual deviations calculated from the fishery data.
 This implicitly assumes that male and female Pacific halibut have experienced similar trends in size-at-age; recent sex-specific data support this assumption.
-The resulting reconstructed coastwide mean weights-at-age clearly show an increase in the late 1970s and subsequent decrease toward present estimates (Figure 49).
+The resulting reconstructed coastwide mean weights-at-age clearly show an increase in the late 1970s and subsequent decrease toward present estimates (Figure 46).